psu13/mutable-hakyll/posts/back-and-forth.md

 for taking pictures.
 I do this a lot less than I used to, because the phones have gotten really good.
 But I still do it.

-Most of my time with non-phone digital cameras has been spent using either Nikon DSLRs, which were mostly great, but always too big.
+Most of my time with non-phone digital cameras has been spent using Nikon DSLRs, which were mostly great, but always too big.
 I have also used the Olympus (now "OM Digital Solutions", but I'll still use the old brand name) mirrorless cameras, which were great once you went through the pain of setting up the four modes you want to use them in, and